Who Reviewer Credits Works With

 COPE

-As a member of the Committee on Publication Ethics (COPE), we encourage the adoption of The Core Practices, that have replaced the Code of Conduct since 2017, which are applicable to all involved in publishing scholarly literature: editors, journals, publishers, and institutions.
-The Core Practices should be considered alongside specific national and international codes of conduct for research and are not intended to replace these (Who ReviewerCredits work with).
+As a member of the Committee on Publication Ethics (COPE), we encourage the adoption of The Core Practices, which have replaced the Code of Conduct since 2017, and are applicable to all parties involved in publishing scholarly literature: editors, journals, publishers, and institutions.
+The Core Practices should be considered alongside specific national and international codes of conduct for research and are not intended to replace these.

 EASE

-Constantly listening to science editors’ needs and sharing our expertise on Peer Review, we have become a member of the European Association of Science Editors (EASE) and took part to the 15th EASE General Assembly and Conference on the theme ‘Promoting sustainability in scholarly publishing: the role of editors’.
-The EASE is one of the most relevant international community of editors from diverse backgrounds and professional experience who share an interest in science communication and editing.
+Constantly listening to science editors’ needs and sharing our expertise on peer review, we are a member of the European Association of Science Editors (EASE) and took part to the 15th EASE General Assembly and Conference on the theme, “Promoting sustainability in scholarly publishing: the role of editors.”
+EASE is one of the main international communities of editors, who are from diverse backgrounds and with vast professional experience, sharing an interest in science communication and editing.

 ORCID